2025 CMS 1500: Understanding Type of Service (TOS) Codes & Box 24 Billing Guide

 HCPCS Level II and Modifier Changes

-As of April 1 2025, several HCPCS Level II codes—including modifiers for DME and orthotics—were added or retired.
-Billing professionals must review Local Coverage Determinations to confirm payers’ acceptance and reimbursement rules :contentReference[oaicite:3]{index=3}.
+Effective April 1, 2025, several HCPCS Level II codes—including modifiers for DME and orthotics—were added or retired.
+Billing professionals must review Local Coverage Determinations (LCDs) to confirm payers’ acceptance and reimbursement rules.
+Staying updated on HCPCS Level II changes is critical for accurate TOS assignment.

-• TOS G: Immunosuppressive drugs billed under HCPCS; use this when appropriate rather than TOS 1 :contentReference[oaicite:5]{index=5}.
+G Immunosuppressive Drugs Specifically for immunosuppressive drugs billed under HCPCS.
+Use this when appropriate rather than TOS 1 if the drug is for immunosuppression.

-• TOS L: ESRD‑related dialysis treatments; do not substitute with TOS 1 if drug is ESRD-related.
+L ESRD Treatment ESRD-related dialysis treatments.
+Do not substitute with TOS 1 if the drug or service is ESRD-related.

 Practical Workflow Tips for Coders & Billers